GPG

 Some PGP tools generates sub keys and use them for signing by default, but to make Maven tools recognize the signature, you must use the primary key to sign your artifacts.

 To fix this problem you have to delete the sub signing key so PGP will use the primary key for signing.
-To get an idea whether you have a sub signing key, run command below with your own key ID:
+To get an idea whether you have a sub signing key, run the command below with your own key ID:

 $ gpg --edit-key CA925CD6C9E8D064FF05B4728190C4130ABA0F98